What is Tension Myositis Syndrome?

 People Pleasing

-When we try to please others and keep the peace at all cost our lives suffer.
-We can’t show our emotions for fear of causing discomfort in others, while we end up the ones feeling uncomfortable.
+Our lives suffer when we try to please others and keep the peace at all costs.
+We can’t show our emotions for fear of causing discomfort in others, and we end up feeling uncomfortable.
 This can take a toll on our health.
-Our suppressed emotions have to go somewhere, and sometimes they reveal themselves as pain in our bodies.

 Perfectionism

-Perfectionism is when we want to be the best and if we fall short we are hard on ourselves.
-We may quit things often because we feel we just aren’t good enough.
+Perfectionism is when we want to be the best, and if we fall short, we are hard on ourselves.
+We may often quit things because we feel we aren’t good enough.
 Perfectionism comes from a fear state.
-Striving for excellence on the other hand is when we want to do well, but if we fall short we are kind to ourselves and try again.
+On the other hand, striving for excellence is when we want to do well, but if we fall short, we are kind to ourselves and try again.

 Self-Criticism